SteveSayantan/DevOps-Bootcamp/docker-basics/docker-networking.md

 ### WHAT
-Containers need to communicate to other containers and the host system.
+Container networking refers to the ability for containers to connect to and communicate with each other, or to non-Docker workloads.
 However, sometimes we want some containers totally isolated from other ones.
 The solutions for both of the issues are offered by docker networking.

 ### HOW
+Containers have networking enabled by default, and they can make outgoing connections.
+A container has no information about what kind of network it's attached to, or whether their peers are also Docker workloads or not.
+A container only sees a network interface with an IP address, a gateway, a routing table, DNS services, and other networking details.
+That is, unless the container uses the `none` network driver.

 Useful network drivers provided by Docker:

 - Whenever we create a container, it is connected to Docker's default bridge network **docker0**, aka **bridge** .
 A container is connected to **docker0** using a **veth** interface.
 One end of the **veth** pair is placed inside the container's network namespace, acting as its network interface, while the other end is attached to **docker0**, enabling communication with other containers on the same bridge only.
 Containers on the default bridge network can only access each other by IP addresses.